zerodrive/NJX-Cucumber/README.md

 ### Why Cucumber?

 Automatic testing is another essential building block in the DevOps concept.
 A well known and widely used tool for automatic testing of web applications  is Selenium.
-While it can be nicely used also to test with Natural Ajax applications, it is not the ideal tool for acceptance tests.
+While it can be nicely used also to test Natural Ajax applications, it is not the ideal tool for acceptance tests.
 Why?
 If we use Selenium stand-alone, there is no separation between specifying a test and implementing a test.
 Specifying a test scenario should be done from a business perspective and should not require programming skills.
 Implementing a test on the other hand can be done by developers and will require some programming skills.

 Cucumber enforces this separation.
 The specification of a test scenario can be done nearly in natural language.
 Only the implementation of a test scenario requires programming, but the effort can be heavily reduced by a powerful API and by test code reusage.